leonemma/NBA-stats-1996-2021/README.md

  |       Jaxson Hayes | 0.662250 |  7.300000 |   211.455000  |
  |      Jarrett Allen | 0.660167 | 12.233333 |   209.550000  |

-Given the distribution of the feature 'player_height', we can conclude that most players are taller than the 75% of the population.Hence these players are considered as tall and this metric is very meaningful for the players that play in center position or power forward.
+Given the distribution of the feature 'player_height', we can conclude that most players are taller than the 75% of the population.
+Hence these players are considered as tall and this metric is very meaningful for the players that play in center position or power forward.
  !['True Shooting PCT'](/plots/17plot.png)